-The tools I like to use to clean costume jewelry are: a baby toothbrush
+The tools I like to use to clean costume jewelry are several: a baby toothbrush

-(these have very soft bristles), wooden toothpicks, cotton swabs, a
+(these have very soft bristles), wooden toothpicks, wood cuticle stick, cotton swabs, a

-hair-dryer, and towels.
+hair-dryer, towels, and polishing cloth.
 (See below for a more aggressive cleaning if the

 The safest route is the driest method.
 Start with the dry baby toothbrush to brush the piece off.
 If the face of the rhinestones have fingerprints, or smudges, use a cotton-tip swab with a bit of solution on the tip.

 I use a very mild solution of ivory liquid soap in water.
 Just gently work the top of the rhinestones or glass.
 The biggest enemy to foiled rhinestones is moisture.
 If you soak the rhinestones, the foiling may become damaged, leaving your rhinestones "dead" or, if they are glued it may dissolve the glue.
 I have also used rubbing alcohol around the tops of rhinestones and metals.
 Do not soak the rhinestones, try to keep as dry as possible.

 Be careful when cleaning around enameling – some older enameling may come off with too aggressive cleaning.
 And be aware that some colorful art-glass is actually a film coating over glass, that might come off with any soaking or aggressive cleaning.

 Toothpicks are good for small areas where pockets of encrusted stuff may lodge.
 Wooden toothpicks will not scratch glass if you slip as you work the matter loose.
 And the larger wooden cuticle sticks can work well around prongs and help lift or tighten prongs.